 Now enter the boot menu.
 Select and enter Boot Obarun.

 It’ll start the boot process and bring you to the login.
-Use the following username and password to boot system into the graphical environment –
+Use the following username and password to boot the system into the graphical environment –

 - username – oblive